-Steven Anderson.
-Mr. Anderson has served on our Board since April 2011.
-Since 2006, Mr. Anderson has served as a general partner of Baseline Ventures, a venture capital firm of which he is the founder.
-Previously, Mr. Anderson served in a variety of positions at Microsoft Corporation, a multinational technology company, eBay Inc., an online marketplace, Starbucks Corporation, a food and beverage company, and Digital Equipment Corporation, a manufacturer and vendor of computer hardware, as well as a partner of Kleiner Perkins Caufield & Byers, a venture capital firm.
-Mr. Anderson holds a B.A. in Business from the University of Washington and an M.B.A. from the Stanford University Graduate School of Business.
-We believe Mr. Anderson is qualified to serve as a member of our Board due to his extensive experience with technology companies, including his experience as a venture capitalist investing in technology companies.
+J. William Gurley.
+Mr. Gurley has served on our Board since August 2013.
+Mr. Gurley serves as a general partner of Benchmark Capital, a venture capital firm, which he joined in 1999.
+Previously, he served as a partner of Hummer Windblad Venture Partners, a venture capital firm, a research analyst for Credit Suisse First Boston, an investment bank, and a design engineer at Compaq Computer Corporation, a manufacturer of computers and related components.
+Mr. Gurley holds a B.S. in Computer Science from the University of Florida and an M.B.A. from the University of Texas.
+We believe Mr. Gurley is qualified to serve as a member of our Board due to his extensive experience with technology companies, including his experience as a member of the boards of directors of public technology companies and as a venture capitalist investing in technology companies.